vectorlang/vector/docs/language-ref.md

 #### Complex Number Types

-Complext number types are given by the following literals:
+Complex number types are given by the following literals:

  * `complex`, `complex64`
  * `complex128`